AlexanderO07/MazeLiner/BreakDown.md

             print("\033[91mInvalid input.
 Please enter a valid integer.\033[0m")
 ```

-- Function Purpose: This function prompts the user to input a value, validates that the value is within a specified range (min_value to max_value), and checks that the value ends with a specific digit (ending_digit).
+- This function prompts the user to input a value, validates that the value is within a specified range (min_value to max_value), and checks that the value ends with a specific digit (ending_digit).

-Key Elements:
 - while True: Creates an infinite loop that continues until the user provides valid input.
 - try-except Block: Used to handle potential errors (like if the user inputs something that can't be converted to an integer).

-### Input Validation:

 - value = int(input(...)): Prompts the user for input and tries to convert it to an integer.
 - if min_value <= value <= max_value and str(value)[-1] == str(ending_digit):: Checks that the input value is within the specified range and ends with the specified digit.
 - return value: If the input is valid, the function returns the value.